IsmailMahomed890/Ismail1860/README.md

 3. Enter the temperature value
 4. Get the converted result

-# this is a new feature 🤩
+# this is a new feature dropdowm 🤩